tinyclub/linux-lab/README.md

     or
     $ make boot kernel=0 dtb=0 root=0

-Boot with new kernel, dtb and rootfs if exists (if new available, simple use `make boot`):
+Boot with new kernel, dtb and rootfs if exists:

     $ make boot PBK=0 PBD=0 PBR=0
     or